On Friday 20th March, Lordswood will be holding a fundraising day in aid of comic relief “Take Yourself Funny for Money”.

 Over the course of year 10 and 11 students will complete 6 modules.

-In addition to the regular Quick Quizzes, students will sit an end of yr10 examination, which will be a composite paper of past examination questions based on the topics covered to date.
+In addition to the regular high and low stakes assessments, students will sit an end of yr10 examination, which will be a composite paper of past examination questions based on the topics covered to date.
 Students will sit the previous year’s GCSE listening, speaking, reading and writing examination papers in the autumn term of year 11.

 Year 10 and 11 examinations are used as formal checkpoints.